Alcamara/prime-solo-project-Crush-Counter/README.md

 This app aims to provide data to intermediate to advanced Esport fighting game players to help improve their game.
 Users can search for tournaments to compete in; create, review, and edit match notes; and show the user's win rate, fighting game skills they are doing well, and areas of opportunity.

-To see the fully functional site, please visit: Comming Soon
+To see the fully functional site, please visit: https://dry-fortress-72359.herokuapp.com/

 ## Screen Shot